David

-David & Judith MacDougall (AU)
+& Judith MacDougall (AU)

 Born in the United States but living since 1975 in in Canberra, Australia, David and Judith MacDougall trained in filmmaking at UCLA in the late 1960s, married soon after, and have devoted the years since to making more than 20 ethnographic documentaries.
 If they are generally considered by anthropologists to be the most significant ethnographic filmmakers in the English-speaking world today, their work is less known in the wider documentary field.
-David MacDougal is also the author of the book Transcultural Cinema, and of several articles including: 'Beyond Observational Cinema', “'Ethnographic Film: Failure and Promise', “'Photo Hierarchicus: Signs and Mirrors in Indian Photography' , and “'Social Aesthetics and The Doon School'”.
+David MacDougal is also the author of the book Transcultural Cinema, and of several articles including: 'Beyond Observational Cinema', 'Ethnographic Film: Failure and Promise', 'Photo Hierarchicus: Signs and Mirrors in Indian Photography' , and 'Social Aesthetics and The Doon School'. |

 Filmography

-* Nawi: 1968/1970 David MacDougall, dir.
+(All films codirected by David & Judith MacDougall, unless otherwise noted.
+Dates: year of filming/year of release.* Nawi: 1968/1970 David MacDougall, dir.
 Migration to and life in a cattle camp of the Jie of Uganda.
 20 minutes.

 * Indians and Chiefs: 1967/1972 Judith MacDougall, dir.
 Native Americans in Los Angeles.
 40 minutes.